Cyb3rC3lt/Cyb3rC3lt/README.md

 👀 I’m interested in AD & ICS Security

-🌱 I’m currently studying for the OSCP
+🌱 Currently studying for the OSCP

 🥅 2022 Goals: Pass the OSCP & get a Pentesting role